stackernews/booger/plugs/README.md

 8. `'error'`
    - ```jsonc
      data: {
-        error: JSON, // the Error object as JSON
+        error: Object, // the Error object as a json object }
-     }
      ```